xavierchow/github-label-template/README.md

 ## Intro

-Will you be satisfied and stuck with the default labels in the github repository?
+Will you be satisfied and stuck with the default labels in the GitHub repository?
-The answer may probably be NO, you always need to add some labels, customize the colors, etc.
+The answer may probably be NO; you always need to add some new ones, customize the colors, etc.
-Finally you will come to an awesome label template(or you might find someone from others), when you create a new repository, you might want to use the template you favor, but still manually?
+Finally, you will come to an excellent label template(or you might find someone from others), whenever you create a new repository, you might want to reuse the labels your favor, but still with copying manually?

 No...
-This command line tool tries to help you manuplate your github label template effectively.
+This command line tool tries to help you manipulate your GitHub label template efficiently.

 ## Recommended template
 Feel free to export the lables of this [repo](https://github.com/xavierchow/github-label-template/labels) as a template.